-Issue Issue 25: The Appearance of Streets Rep ID Name / Organisation Summary of Representation Ian Smith English Heritage We fully endorse the need for an attractive, high-quality, clutter free inclusive environment.
-We support the intention for the Area Action Plan to take forward the principles of the Streetscape Design Manual and the supporting Shopfont Design Guide SPD and would encourage the continuation of the current public realm improvements programme (Option (a)).
+Issue 25: Issue 25: The Appearance of Streets Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith The Council welcomes English Heritage's We support the intention for the Area Action Plan to take forward the principles of the support on this issue and specifically English Heritage Streetscape Design Manual and the supporting Shopfont Design Guide SPD and would Option A. encourage the continuation of the current public realm improvements programme (Option (a)).
 We also support the extension of this programme to other part of the City Centre.

-Issu Issue 26: The Use of Developer Contributions (CIL / S106 and S278) Rep Name / Summary of Representation ID Organisation Ian Smith We would support the use of CIL contributions to assist in the delivery of public realm improvements across the city centre.
-English Heritage Michael Long Metro support the use of both CIL and S106.
-Once the Transport Study is completed, Metro and the Council need to agree which Metro schemes should fall under S106 and CIL respectively.
+ep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith We would support the use of CIL contributions to assist in the delivery of public realm The Council acknowledges English No action taken. improvements across the city centre.
+Heritages support for the use of CIL English Heritage to fund public realm improvements.
+Michael Long Metro support the use of both CIL and S106.
+Once the Transport Study is completed, Metro The Council will continue to work No action taken. and the Council need to agree which schemes should fall under S106 and CIL respectively. closely with Metro on the production Metro of the AAP.

-Issue 27: The use of 'alternative' forms of public financing for infrastructure provision Rep ID Name / Organisation Summary of Representation Clive Brook Dacres / Johnson Brook Planning on behalf of Bradford Property This section presents a collection of possible mechanisms rather than an analysis of whether they will work in this context.
-For example, there is a popular argument that any CIL charging rate should be zero in the City Centre.
-The extent to which site specific Section 106 and Section 278 agreements will work in viability terms needs much more thorough analysis.
-Forum The inclusion of this issue and the list of possibilities is welcomed.
+lep ID Name / Organisation Summary of Representation Council Response Action(s) Required • Clive Brook This section presents a collection of possible mechanisms rather than an analysis of whether The AAP will not decide whether or No action taken. they will work in this context.
+For example, there is a popular argument that any CIL charging not CIL will be charged in the City Dacres / Johnson Brook rate should be zero in the City Centre.
+The extent to which site specific Section 106 and Centre.
+The CIL will set out the Planning on behalf of Bradford Property Forum Section 278 agreements will work in viability terms needs much more thorough analysis. charging schedule for all areas of the Diadiora i reporty i orani District.
+The inclusion of this issue and the list of possibilities is welcomed.
 However work is required urgently to rationalise the options.
 The Forum will be pleased to provide further responses on delivery mechanisms and timescales for grouped sites on an area master plan framework basis.
+Infrastructure Study for the City Centre contains detailed guidance on this.
+The Council welcomes the Property Forums support on providing further responses on delivery mechanisms.